eekcoopuw/jobmon/docsource/quickstart.rst

 intermittent issues.
 If for some reason, your Workflow itself dies (or you need to kill it yourself), resuming the script at a later time will automatically pickup where you left off (i.e. use the '--resume' flag).
-A resumed run will not re-run any jobs that completed successfully in prior runs.
+A resumed run will not re-run any Tasks that completed successfully in prior runs.

 Note carefully the distinction between "restart" and "resume."
-Jobmon itself will restart individual jobs, whereas a human operator can resume the entire Workflow.
+Jobmon itself will restart individual Tasks, whereas a human operator can resume the entire Workflow.

-For more examples, take a look at the `tests <https://stash.ihme.washington.edu/projects/CC/repos/jobmon/browse/tests/test_workflow.py>`_.
+For more examples, take a look at the `resume tests <https://stash.ihme.washington.edu/projects/SCIC/repos/jobmon/browse/tests/workflow/test_workflow_resume.py>`_.

 .. note::

     Remember, a Workflow is defined by its WorkflowArgs and its Tasks.
-If you want to resume a previously stopped run, make sure you haven't changed the values of WorkflowArgs or added any different Tasks to it.
+If you want to resume a previously stopped run, make sure you haven't changed the values of WorkflowArgs or added/removed any Tasks to it.
 If either of these change, you will end up creating a brand new Workflow.

 .. note::

     Resuming a previously stopped Workflow will create a new :term:`WorkflowRun`.
-This is generally an internal detail that you won't need to worry about, but the concept may be helpful in debugging failures (SEE DEBUGGING TODO).
+This is generally an internal detail that you won't need to worry about, but the concept may be helpful in debugging failures.
+    (SEE DEBUGGING TODO).

 .. todo for the jobmon developers::